The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

 On top of that, they brought on board former WWF No Mercy director Hideyuki Iwashita aka "Geta" for the creation of the AEW Console Game.

-Based both on interview with Kenny Omega and footage we've seen so far, the title appears to be taking heavy inspiration from both No Mercy and Here Comes the Pain.
+Based both on interviews with Kenny Omega and footage we've seen so far, the title appears to be taking heavy inspiration from both No Mercy and Here Comes the Pain.

 Platforms, Price, Demo, and Beta